merative/acd-containers/src/pages/troubleshooting/logging-monitoring.md

 * To filter out logs for automated verification testing that occurs during pod startup, add `-mdc.correlationId:junit` to the query string.
 * If your cluster contains multiple deployments of ACD in different namespaces, add `namespace:<namespace>` to view the logs for only one deployment.
 * To view logs filtered by correlationId, include `mdc.correlationId:<correlation_id>`.
-* In a multi-tenant ACD depoyment, add `mdc.tenantId:<tenant_id>` to see only log entries related to a specific tenant.
+* In a multi-tenant ACD deployment, add `mdc.tenantId:<tenant_id>` to see only log entries related to a specific tenant.

 ### Other logging solutions